Band splitting in bilayer stanene electronic structure scrutinized via first principle DFT calculations: Introduction

 \section{Introduction}

 The exfoliation of graphene~\cite{Graphene} has generated a huge interest in the field of condensed matter physics.
-The honeycomb lattice structure of graphene represents the Haldane model~\cite{Haldane_Model}.
+The honeycomb lattice structure of graphene exhibits necessary features required by the Haldane model~\cite{Haldane_Model}.
 Materials represented by Haldane model generally host quantum Hall effect.
 The spin-orbital coupling~(SOC) in such materials could lead to quantum spin Hall effect (QSH)~\cite{Topological_Insulator_Hassan}.
-The first experimental observation of QSH in HgTe quantum well~\cite{HgTe_Quantum_Well} led to the development of Topological Insulators~(TI)~\cite{Topological_Insulator_Hassan}.
+The first experimental observation of QSH in HgTe quantum well~\cite{HgTe_Quantum_Well} led to the development of topological insulators~(TI)~\cite{Topological_Insulator_Hassan}.
 TIs are the class of material which could assist to bring the dream of creating dissipationless conduction channel for electrons a reality.
 Two-dimensional versions of these TIs are called as quantum spin Hall insulators (QSHI)~\cite{100_Conducting}.
-However, the 2D QSHI have a weak SOC, a very small band gap ($\sim 10^{-3}$ meV), making it unsuitable for most of the applications~\cite{Graphene_Spin_Hall}.
-Much of the work in the last decade has been dedicated on identification and synthesis of these materials.
+However, some of the 2D QSHI have a weak SOC, a very small bandgap ($\sim 10^{-3}$ meV), making it unsuitable for most of the applications~\cite{Graphene_Spin_Hall}.
+Much of the work in the last decade has been dedicated to identification and synthesis of these materials.